 I have pus-filled sores near my vagina, what could this be?
 They usually come when I get my period.
 It gets very itchy.
 Could it be herpes?

 This is a perfect example of where your health care provider is your best resource.
-The health care provider can talk with you about your symptoms, how long they last, how long you have been having them, and whether they have changed over time.
-S/he can examine you to see the symptoms for her/himself.
-If needed, the provider can select the appropriate tests, and take, for example, swabs of cells to examine and grow in a lab for a diagnosis.
+The provider can talk with you about your symptoms, how long they last, how long you have been having them, and whether they have changed over time.
+They can examine you and if needed, the provider can select the appropriate tests, and take, for example, swabs of cells to examine and grow in a lab for a diagnosis.
 Once the diagnosis is made, then the appropriate treatment can be selected.

 If you are worried about herpes, appointments need to be scheduled no more than 48 hours after symptoms appear to ensure more accurate test results for a herpes virus culture.
 However, if you no longer have visible symptoms, the health care provider may do a blood test, which tests for the presence of herpes antibodies, to see if you were ever exposed to the herpes virus.